-All structural fill materials placed within the new shop building and/or pavement areas and approved by the Geotechnical Engineer should be moistened or dried as necessary to near (within 3 percent) optimum moisture conditions and compacted by mechanical means to a minimum of 92 percent of the maximum dry density as determined by the ASTM D-1557 (AASHTO T-180) test procedures.
+All structural fill materials placed within the new residential structures and/or pavement areas and approved by the Geotechnical Engineer should be moistened or dried as necessary to near (within 3 percent) optimum moisture conditions and compacted by mechanical means to a minimum of 92 percent of the maximum dry density as determined by the ASTM D-1557 (AASHTO T-180) test procedures.
 Structural fill materials should be placed in lifts (layers) such that when compacted do not exceed about 8 inches.
-Additionally, all fill materials placed within three (3) lineal feet of the perimeter (limits) of the proposed shop building structure and/or pavements should be considered structural fill.
-Additionally, due to the sloping site conditions, we recommend that all structural fill materials planned in areas where existing surface and/or slope gradients exceed about 20 percent be approved by the Geotechnical Engineer.
-However, fills on and/or directly above the existing northerly moderately steep descending slope are not recommended.
+Additionally, all fill materials placed within three (3) lineal feet of the perimeter (limits) of the proposed residential structures and/or pavements should be considered structural fill.
 All aspects of the site grading, including a review of the proposed site grading plan(s), should be approved and/or monitored by a representative of Redmond Geotechnical Services, LLC.